Simon Enciso: Professional career

 Enciso was drafted in the second round by the Rain or Shine Elasto Painters with the 17th overall pick in the 2015 PBA draft.
 He was then traded to NLEX Road Warriors in exchange for a 2018 second round pick.

 In his PBA debut for the Road Warriors, he registered 15 points (from five three-pointers), three assists and three rebounds in 28 minutes.

 On May 10, 2016, Enciso, along with Mark Borboran and a 2018 second round pick, was traded to the Phoenix Fuel Masters for Mac Baracael and Emman Monfort.

 On February 18, 2017, he was traded to the Alaska Aces in exchange for fellow guard RJ Jazul.
 On August 26, 2018, he registered a career-high 30 points and 9 three-pointers made in a 121–95 blowout win over the TNT Katropa.

 On January 6, 2020, he was traded to the TNT KaTropa for Michael DiGregorio and a 2023 second-round draft pick.

 On March 11, 2021, Enciso was traded to the Blackwater Bossing in a three-team trade involving Blackwater, TNT, and NLEX Road Warriors.

 On September 28, 2021, he was traded to the Terrafirma Dyip for Rashawn McCarthy.
 On November 13, 2021, before appearing in a game for Terrafirma, he was traded to the San Miguel Beermen for Alex Cabagnot.

+On April 8, 2025, Enciso signed with the TNT Tropang 5G.